MasonSchnell/password-generator/README.md

 ## Description

-This password generator is a simple tool to helps you create strong and secure passwords that meet your criteria with the click of a button.
+This password generator is a simple tool that helps you create strong and secure passwords that meet your criteria with the click of a button.

 ## Features

 -   Generates strong passwords with various password sets (Uppercase Letters, Lowercase Letters, Numbers, and Special characters).
--   Customize pasword length withing the range of 8 to 128 characters.
+-   Customize password length withing the range of 8 to 128 characters.

 ## Usage

 1. Open your web browser and navigate to the Password Generator website.
 [Website Link](https://masonschnell.github.io/password-generator/)
-2. Click the "Generate" button and answer the prompts to fill out your password preferences.
+2. Click the "Generate" button and answer the prompts to select your password preferences.
 3. The generated password will appear in the "Your Secure Password" window.

 ## Contact Information